Analysis | Biden pledged to upend both division and the pandemic. Then division made the pandemic worse.

 By summer, though, things had gone off the rails.
 The pandemic surged back, driven by both the delta variant and concerted opposition among many Americans to getting vaccinated or taking precautions against infection.
 Biden’s approval rating began to sink among independents just as cases began to rise.

-As he prepares to address the nation Tuesday night, the reality of his presidency so far has been that his two most ambitious goals — taming partisan division and tamping down the pandemic — have not been runaway successes.
+As Biden prepares to address the nation Tuesday night, the reality of his presidency so far has been that his two most ambitious goals — taming partisan division and tamping down the pandemic — have not been runaway successes.
 And importantly, the latter didn’t happen because the first didn’t.

 It’s hard to overstate how different the pandemic was during 2021 than the year before.
 From the pandemic’s outset until Biden took office, nearly as many people died of covid-19 in counties that voted for President Donald Trump in 2020 as did in counties that backed Biden — about 200,000 in each.
 After Biden took office, however, that changed.
 More than 50 percent more people died in Trump-voting counties than in Biden-voting ones, a function of a big increase in those areas.